rodjek/librarian-puppet/README.md

     $ git add Puppetfile.lock
     $ git commit -m "bumped the version of apt up to 0.0.4."

+## Configuration

+Configuration comes from three sources with the following highest-to-lowest
+precedence:

+* The local config (`./.librarian/puppet/config`)
+* The environment
+* The global config (`~/.librarian/puppet/config`)

+You can inspect the final configuration with:

+    $ librarian-puppet config

+You can find out where a particular key is set with:

+    $ librarian-puppet config KEY

+You can set a key at the global level with:

+    $ librarian-puppet config KEY VALUE --global

+And remove it with:

+    $ librarian-puppet config KEY --global --delete

+You can set a key at the local level with:

+    $ librarian-puppet config KEY VALUE --local

+And remove it with:

+    $ librarian-puppet config KEY --local --delete

+You cannot set or delete environment-level config keys with the CLI.

+Configuration set at either the global or local level will affect subsequent invocations of `librarian-puppet`.
+Configurations set at the environment level are not saved and will not affect subsequent invocations of `librarian-puppet`.

+You can pass a config at the environment level by taking the original config key and transforming it: replace hyphens (`-`) with underscores (`_`) and periods (`.`) with doubled underscores (`__`), uppercase, and finally prefix with `LIBRARIAN_PUPPET_`.
+For example, to pass a config in the environment for the key `part-one.part-two`, set the environment variable `LIBRARIAN_PUPPET_PART_ONE__PART_TWO`.

+Configuration affects how various commands operate.

+* The `path` config sets the cookbooks directory to install to.
+If a relative path, it is relative to the directory containing the `Puppetfile`.
+The equivalent environment variable is `LIBRARIAN_PUPPET_PATH`.

+* The `tmp` config sets the cache directory for librarian.
+If a relative path, it is relative to the directory containing the `Puppetfile`.
+The equivalent environment variable is `LIBRARIAN_PUPPET_TMP`.

+Configuration can be set by passing specific options to other commands.

+* The `path` config can be set at the local level by passing the `--path` option to the `install` command.
+It can be unset at the local level by passing the `--no-path` option to the `install` command.
+Note that if this is set at the environment or global level then, even if `--no-path` is given as an option, the environment or global config will be used.

 ## How to Contribute

  * Pull requests please.